stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 channel close.
-Participants should have no impact or dependence on each other after channel close, and so they must not sponsor ledger entries that only the other party controls after channel close, either directly or indirectly through the multisig or reserve accounts.
+Participants should have no impact or dependence on each other after channel close, and so they must not sponsor ledger entries that only the other party controls after channel close, either directly or indirectly through the escrow or reserve accounts.

 Ledger entries that do not survive channel close, such as signers, are sponsored by their beneficiary.
 Participants pay for their own key and signing requirements.

 Participant I provides reserves for:
-- Multisig account MI
+- Escrow account EI
-- Trustlines added to MI
+- Trustlines added to EI
-- Signers added to MI for I
+- Signers added to EI for I
-- Signers added to MR for I
+- Signers added to ER for I

 Participant R provides reserves for:
-- Multisig account MR
+- Escrow account ER
-- Trustlines added to MR
+- Trustlines added to ER
-- Signers added to MR for R
+- Signers added to ER for R
-- Signers added to MI for R
+- Signers added to EI for R

 The total reserves required for each participant are:

 - Participant I

-  - 1 (Account MI)
+  - 1 (Escrow Account EI)
-  - \+ Number of Assets (for Trustlines on MI, always 0 or 1)
+  - \+ Number of Assets (for Trustlines on EI, always 0 or 1)
   - \+ 2 x Number of I's Signers

 - Participant R

-  - 1 (Account MR)
+  - 1 (Escrow Account ER)
-  - \+ Number of Assets (for Trustlines on MR, always 0 or 1)
+  - \+ Number of Assets (for Trustlines on ER, always 0 or 1)
   - \+ 2 x Number of R's Signers

 Changes in the networks base reserve do not impact the channel.